 - Purchase travel insurance to get reimbursed for charges related to missed or delayed flights, lost luggage, medical and emergency issues, etc. I buy insurance for all international trips.

-Last year, the date of Summit changed to the same week I was scheduled to be on vacation in Iceland.
+In 2016, the date of Summit changed to the same week I was scheduled to be on vacation in Iceland.
 I canceled my vacation, got reimbursed for my expenses, and attended the conference.
 I’ve only had to use insurance once and I was sure glad to have it!

 - Take all the same safety precautions you’d take in any large city environment.

 - Always walk with a friend or fellow conference attendee.

 - Look like a tourist.
 Walking around with your head buried in a map (or a phone) advertises don’t know where you are.

 - Join large crowds, gatherings or demonstrations.
 Your presence can escalate into an international incident.